CollinsLemeke/Facial-Expression-Recognition-Model/README.md

 The network is a classic three-block VGG-style architecture with batch normalisation, dropout regularisation, and a small dense head.
 It is trained end-to-end on 48×48 grayscale images with aggressive data augmentation to handle the class imbalance and limited resolution that make FER2013 a notoriously hard benchmark.

+The headline result is **66.15% test accuracy**, which sits inside the 65 ± 5% band reported for human annotators on this benchmark.
+The more useful number is **macro F1 of 0.620**, and the gap between the two is the point of this repository: on a dataset this skewed, an aggregate score conceals where the model actually fails.
+Every evaluation choice here is designed to surface that.

 This notebook serves three purposes:

 1. **A working FER2013 baseline** that can be extended with deeper architectures, transfer learning, or attention modules